IMERSS Biodiversity Visualisations Mini-Portal

 There is a Figma visualisation showing the "two-ended funnel" of this data reconciliation pipeline.

-As a result of discrepancies arising in the observation counts as a result of some observations being eliminated as part of the submission of the final dataset to GBIF, the configuration visualisation submitted to the journal was a stripped-down map just showing datasets and observation counts.
-However, a full visualisation of the data is also available here showing the full datasets in their original form with the same panels as seen in the Life List above, together with the map view.
+The visualisation submitted to the journal was a stripped-down map showing datasets and observation counts.
+However, a full visualisation of the data is also available here showing the data in their original form with the same panels as seen in the Life List above, together with the map view.

 The data paper was published in the Biodiversity Data Journal on 2022-03-10 as Toward an atlas of Salish Sea biodiversity: the flora and fauna of Galiano Island, British Columbia, Canada.
 Part I. Marine zoology.